Other authorities that can help you

 The European Judicial Network in civil and commercial matters – if you want information regarding private law and public law in different Member States.

-The European Judicial Network in civil an commercial matters is a website, run by the European Commission, that targets individuals and companies.
-It provides information on how civil law and elements of public law is structured in the different Member States of the European Union, with regards to divorce, enforcement of judgments, legal aid, bankruptcies etc. Read more via the link on the right side of this page.
+It provides information on how civil law and elements of public law is structured in the different Member States of the European Union, with regards to divorce, enforcement of judgments, legal aid, bankruptcies etc.

 FIN-NET – if you are in a dispute with a trader in another EU country after having bought cross-border financial services.